 Class book: Letters from the Lighthouse

-We are continuing with our class book from last half term which is Letters from the Lighthouse, Emma Carroll.
+Our class book for this half term is Letters from the Lighthouse, Emma Carroll.

 ‘Olive and her brother have been evacuated to Devon, but her older sister Sukie is still missing from the night of the bombs.
 A mysterious note found in the coat of her sister suggests that Sukie was involved in something dangerous, but Olive can’t make the pieces fit together.’